suryamangena/testing-interview-questions/manual-interview-questions-answers.md

 Priority and Severity status
 Defect resolved by
 Defect resolved on

-61. Mention what the purpose behind doing end-to-end testing is?
+## 61. Mention what the purpose behind doing end-to-end testing is?
-End-to-end testing is done after functional testing.
+**Ans** End-to-end testing is done after functional testing.
 The purpose behind doing end-to-end testing is that

 To validate the software requirements and integration with external interfaces Testing application in real-world environment scenario Testing of interaction between application and database

-62. Explain what it means by test harness?
+## 62. Explain what it means by test harness?
-A test harness is configuring a set of tools and test data to test an application in various conditions, and it involves monitoring the output with expected output for correctness.
+**Ans** A test harness is configuring a set of tools and test data to test an application in various conditions, and it involves monitoring the output with expected output for correctness.

-63. Explain in a testing project what testing activities would you automate?
+## 63. Explain in a testing project what testing activities would you automate?
-In testing project testing activities, you would automate are
+**Ans** In testing project testing activities, you would automate are

 Tests that need to be run for every build of the application Tests that use multiple data for the same set of actions Identical tests that need to be executed using different browsers Mission critical pages
 A transaction with pages that do not change in a short time

-64. What is the MAIN benefit of designing tests early in the life cycle?
+## 64. What is the MAIN benefit of designing tests early in the life cycle?
-It helps prevent defects from being introduced into the code.
+**Ans** It helps prevent defects from being introduced into the code.

-65. What is risk-based testing?
+## 65. What is risk-based testing?
-Risk-based Testing is the term used for an approach to creating a Test Strategy that is based on prioritizing tests by risk.
+**Ans** Risk-based Testing is the term used for an approach to creating a Test Strategy that is based on prioritizing tests by risk.
 The basis of the approach is a detailed risk analysis and prioritizing of risks by risk level.
 Tests to address each risk are then specified, starting with the highest risk first.

-66. What is the KEY difference between preventative and reactive approaches to testing?
+## 66. What is the KEY difference between preventative and reactive approaches to testing?
-Preventative tests are designed early; reactive tests are designed after the software has been produced.
+**Ans** Preventative tests are designed early; reactive tests are designed after the software has been produced.

-67. What is the purpose of exit criteria?
+## 67. What is the purpose of exit criteria?
-The purpose of exit criteria is to define when a test level is completed.
+**Ans** The purpose of exit criteria is to define when a test level is completed.

-68. What determines the level of risk?
+## 68. What determines the level of risk?
-The likelihood of an adverse event and the impact of the event determine the level of risk.
+**Ans** The likelihood of an adverse event and the impact of the event determine the level of risk.

-69. When is used Decision table testing?
+## 69. When is used Decision table testing?
-Decision table testing is used for testing systems for which the specification takes the form of rules or cause-effect combinations.
+**Ans** Decision table testing is used for testing systems for which the specification takes the form of rules or cause-effect combinations.
 In a decision table, the inputs are listed in a column, with the outputs in the same column but below the inputs.
 The remainder of the table explores combinations of inputs to define the outputs produced.

 Learn More About Decision Table Testing Technique in the Video Tutorial here

-70. Why we use decision tables?
+## 70. Why we use decision tables?
-The techniques of equivalence partitioning and boundary value analysis are often applied to specific situations or inputs.
+**Ans** The techniques of equivalence partitioning and boundary value analysis are often applied to specific situations or inputs.
 However, if different combinations of inputs result in different actions being taken, this can be more difficult to show using equivalence partitioning and boundary value analysis, which tend to be more focused on the user interface.
 The other two specification-based techniques, decision tables, and state transition testing are more focused on business logic or business rules.
 A decision table is a good way to deal with combinations of things (e.g., inputs).
 This technique is sometimes also referred to as a ’cause-effect’ table.
 The reason for this is that there is an associated logic diagramming technique called ’cause-effect graphing’ which was sometimes used to help derive the decision table

-71. What is the MAIN objective when reviewing a software deliverable?
+## 71. What is the MAIN objective when reviewing a software deliverable?
-To identify defects in any software work product.
+**Ans** To identify defects in any software work product.

-72. Which of the following defines the expected results of a test?
+## 72. Which of the following defines the expected results of a test?
 Test case specification or test design specification.
-Test case specification defines the expected results of a test.
+**Ans** Test case specification defines the expected results of a test.

-73. What is the benefit of test independence?
+## 73. What is the benefit of test independence?
-It avoids author bias in defining effective tests.
+**Ans** It avoids author bias in defining effective tests.

-74. As part of which test process do you determine the exit criteria?
+## 74. As part of which test process do you determine the exit criteria?
-The exit criteria are determined on the bases of ‘Test Planning’.
+**Ans** The exit criteria are determined on the bases of ‘Test Planning’.

-75. What is Alpha testing?
+## 75. What is Alpha testing?
-Pre-release testing by end user representatives at the developer’s site.
+**Ans** Pre-release testing by end user representatives at the developer’s site.

-76. What is beta testing?
+## 76. What is beta testing?
-Testing performed by potential customers at their own locations.
+**Ans** Testing performed by potential customers at their own locations.

-77. Mention what the difference between Pilot and Beta testing is?
+## 77. Mention what the difference between Pilot and Beta testing is?
-The difference between a pilot and beta testing is that pilot testing is actually done using the product by the group of users before the final deployment, and in beta testing, we do not input real data, but it is installed at the end customer to validate if the product can be used in production.
+**Ans** The difference between a pilot and beta testing is that pilot testing is actually done using the product by the group of users before the final deployment, and in beta testing, we do not input real data, but it is installed at the end customer to validate if the product can be used in production.

-78. Given the following fragment of code, how many tests are required for 100% decision coverage? if width > length thenbiggest_dimension = width if height > width
+## 78. Given the following fragment of code, how many tests are required for 100% decision coverage?
+if width > length
+   thenbiggest_dimension = width
+     if height > width